AdrianAgui/burger-app/README.md

 ## Introduction

-Project from React: The complete guide from Maximillian udemy course
+Project from React: The complete guide from [Maximillian udemy course](https://www.udemy.com/course/react-the-complete-guide-incl-redux).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).